The Instance of the Letter in the Unconscious, or Reason Since Freud

 Lacan begins the essay by declaring it to be "situated halfway" between speech and writing.
 By doing so, he foreshadows both the essay's notorious opacity and its theme: the relationship between speech and language and the place of the subject in relation to both.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Instance of the Letter in the Unconscious, or Reason Since Freud" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Instance of the Letter in the Unconscious, or Reason Since Freud" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools